 Gethin Thomas has a broad practice across all areas of Chambers’ specialisms, with a particular interest in public law & human rights, environment & planning, commercial, construction and regulatory law.

 He appears frequently in court, and regularly undertakes pleading and advisory work.
 Reflecting the breadth of his practice, Gethin has acted as sole or junior counsel in proceedings in the Court of Appeal, Administrative Court, Commercial Court, Queen’s Bench Division, and Technology & Construction Court.

 Gethin graduated from the University of Oxford with a First Class law degree.
-Gethin then worked as a research assistant at the Law Commission for two years.
+Before joining the bar, Gethin worked as a research assistant at the Law Commission for two years.
 As a member of the public law team, he worked on a range of law reform projects in areas such as electoral law, misconduct in public office and wildlife law.
-Gethin also worked on a project that proposed a new system of codification for the law applicable to Wales.
+He also worked on a project that proposed a new system of codification for the law applicable to Wales.